 We also view our role as working with stakeholders in areas such as planning work programs with consideration for landowner businesses and reaching agreement on operational aspects of our business that minimises our impact on the landowners’ activities.
 We have found most landowners receptive to our approaches.

 Finally, we respect the rights of any who may not wish to pursue discussions regarding petroleum exploration activities.
-To date, only a small number of landowners have not wished to participate.

 We believe the exploration activities conducted by Blue Energy will bring economic growth and opportunities to local communities, including providing direct support to local organisations and events.

-Our recent community sponsorships include:
+Our community sponsorships have includes:

 EXPLORATION, DEVELOPMENT & PRODUCTION

-While industry media coverage centres on the activity surrounding Queensland’s major, high profile LNG export projects, these projects do not represent the exploration activities currently undertaken by Blue Energy.
+While industry media coverage centres on the activity surrounding Queensland’s major, high profile LNG export projects, these projects do not represent the exploration activities undertaken by Blue Energy.